Kwasi-Dankwa/Game-sales/README.md

 1. How has Nintendo’s market share evolved annually since 2010, and what explains volatility?

-2. Which genres (top 3 annually) drove outsized performance across 2010–2016?

-3. Which regions (NA, JP, EU, Other) contribute most to sales, and where are the growth opportunities?
+2. Which regions (NA, JP, EU, Other) contribute most to sales, and where are the growth opportunities?

-4. What is the forecast for total sales and regional sales over the next 3 years?
+3. What is the forecast for total sales and regional sales over the next 3 years?

-5. Given a future title’s attributes (platform, genre), what is its expected regional performance?
+4. Given a future title’s attributes (platform, genre), what is its expected regional performance?

-6. Which levers (genre mix, portfolio allocation) increase market share?
+5. Which levers (genre mix, portfolio allocation) increase market share?

 KPIs